SEL Teaching Practices

 This one is probably familiar.
 Involve students at the beginning and throughout the year in developing and enforcing classroom norms.
 Norms are everything from your positively phrased classroom rules to procedures to consequences.

-Allowing students to have meaningful input into the development of norms helps them buy into the system and respect it.
+Allowing students to have meaningful input into the development of norms helps them buy into the classroom culture.

 Students can give input about picking seats or changing classroom jobs.
 They can even have a say in the norms for consequences.
 For example, what is a fair consequence for pushing another student or not finishing work constantly?